dharmik0070/Global-Supermarket/README.md

 ![Manage Products Page](https://raw.githubusercontent.com/dharmik0070/Global-Supermarket/master/Images/Gifs/Add%20Button.gif)

-- On this page, on top-right page, there is <b>*Add New Product*</b>, which allows one to add new products.
+- On this page, on top-right, there is <b>*Add New Product*</b> button, which allows one to add new product.
-- By clicking it, one pop-up box it will be displayed.
+- By clicking it, one pop-up box will be displayed.
   ### 3.1 Add New Product
 - In this box, one have to enter the product details like name, unit and price.
   - Name should be `text` only.